Partha Chatterjee brought disgrace to himself, party: TMC spokesperson

 "This development is a matter of great concern.
 Such incidents have brought disgrace to the party and shame to all of us.
 He (Partha Chatterjee) is saying why he would quit as minister.
 Why is he not saying in the public domain that he is innocent?
 What is stopping him from doing that?"
 "I hope the party would take note of the public perception and take appropriate steps," he said.

+On Twitter, he claimed that the party should expel him.
+He wrote, "Partha Chatterjee should be removed from ministry and all party posts immediately.
+He should be expelled.
+If this statement considered wrong, party has every right to remove me from all posts.
+I shall continue as a soldier of @AITCofficial. [sic]"

-Earlier in the day, Ghosh had said it has to be seen how Chatterjee sheds the tag of being "influential" without quitting as a minister of several departments.
+Ghosh had earlier said it has to be seen how Chatterjee sheds the tag of being "influential" without quitting as a minister of several departments.